Meet Paul M. Hillier

 2008 University of Georgia, Ph.D.

 Professional and Community Activities: Prior to joining UT, Hillier taught at the University of Georgia, where he was a 2007 recipient of the Outstanding Teaching Award.
-Hillier also has over a decade of professional experience with new media information systems.
-He is a member of the National Communication Association, the Association for Education in Journalism and Mass Communication, and the American Studies Association.
+He also has over a decade of professional experience in information systems.

 Honors and Awards: 2007 Outstanding Teaching Award